 Consider the following from Peter Nitzsche, an Agriculture and Natural Resources Agent with Rutgers University:

 “Stiltgrass thrives in moderate-to-densely shaded areas subject to regular soil disturbances, such as flooding, mowing, tilling, and high foot traffic.
 Stiltgrass is commonly found along roadways and ditches, floodplains, moist woodlands, and power line corridors.
 Stiltgrass often thrives in soils that are moist, acidic to neutral, and fertile.
 Stiltgrass also threatens wooded areas where tree canopies are defoliated due to infestations of gypsy moths or other destructive events.
 In residential areas, stiltgrass can invade lawns, landscape beds, and vegetable gardens.
 Stiltgrass does not proliferate in full sunlight or in areas with standing water.”
+Read his full stiltgrass article on the Rutgers site.

 Q–At our community garden we have an invasive weed commonly known as stickweed.
 It has an extensive underground root system.
 What’s the best way to eliminate it?